-Opening a standard free account with Revolut, you are able to get a UK current account, a Euro IBAN account, and a blueish or pinkish bank card (or it might be branded some a company who has collaborated with Revolut).
+By opening a standard free account with Revolut, you are able to get a UK current account, a Euro IBAN account, and a blueish or pinkish bank card (or it might be branded some a company that has collaborated with Revolut).

-With your card, you will get to do the usual things you can do with a current account like send money to friends, set up direct debits, and withdraw money from an ATM, you can use an impressive range of other features, including free international money transfers, fee-free global spending, and access to cryptocurrency exchange, stock and crypto trading.
+With your Revolut Travel Card, you will get to do the usual things you can do with a current account like send money to friends, set up direct debits, and withdraw money from an ATM, you can use an impressive range of other features, including free international money transfers, fee-free global spending, and access to cryptocurrency exchange, stock and crypto trading.

 Revolut is aiming to break down the borders of banking.

-If you are traveling, use your Revolut to:
+If you are traveling, use your Revolut Travel Card to:

 - spend abroad with a great exchange rate.

 - have affordable worldwide travel insurance overseas emergency medical assistance, and expenses of up to £15m.